Letting to Tenants

 Changes to layout and doors require consent, which can only be granted if the original fire resistance protecting other parts of the building outside the flat is maintained at 60 minutes from all living areas, including the kitchen, and 30 minutes from the exit hallway, which itself has 30 minutes protection.
 This guidance was tightened in July 2017 with advice from a Health & Safety consultant following the Grenfell Tower fire tragedy.
 Without commitment and as a guide only:

 Work must not obstruct the flat block communal area or fire exits.
-Building waste may only be stored for a short period in the flat's parking space and must be removed by a licensed waste contractor.
+Building waste may only be stored for a short period in the flat's parking space and must be removed by a licensed waste contractor by law.
 If a skip is required, this requires separate consent and will also be subject to conditions.

 Flat owners are permitted to install professional burglar alarms subject to conditions to minimise nuisance to other residents.
 The alarm must be installed by a qualified SSAIB installer, be NSI approved, meet the current European standards and meet ACPO DD243 requirements.
 Non SSAIB alarm systems, particularly DIY ones, are not permitted.
 The alarm box must be installed by the bedroom window of 1-bed flats and between the bedroom windows of 2-bed flats so that the resident will hear and can silence any false alarm at night.

 Owners wishing to install a burglar alarm will be required as a condition of consent to repair or pay for any damage that may be caused and pay for removal if the conditions are not met.
-They must obtain consent in advance from the Management Company either by applying at St Benedicts Online or by printing and completing this form (PDF, 40kb), then returning it to the Managing Agent.
+They must obtain consent in advance from the Management Company, preferably using St Benedicts Online, otherwise by completing and emailing a scan of the form available there to the Managing Agent.
 Full details of the system must be provided with the application and, after installation, a copy of the SSAIB certificate must be provided.